2015 was a tough year for investors

 who were seeking both growth and income from their portfolio.
 While income might have been delivered, growth was tough to find.

 Sources: Morningstar, Factset, S&P.

-Preferred stocks represented by S&P Preferred Stock TR Index; U.S. equity represented by S&P 500® Index; U.S. Bonds represented by Barclays U.S. Aggregate Bond Index; REITs (Real Estate Investment Trusts) represented by FTSE EPRA/NAREIT Developed Index; High yield represented by Barclays Global High Yield Index; Utilities represented by S&P Utilities Index; International equity represented by MSCI ACWI Ex-USA Index; Infrastructure represented by S&P Global Infrastructure Index; MLPs represented by Alerian MLP Indexes.
+Preferred stocks represented by S&P Preferred Stock TR Index; U.S. equity represented by S&P 500® Index; U.S. Bonds represented by Bloomberg U.S. Aggregate Bond Index; REITs (Real Estate Investment Trusts) represented by FTSE EPRA/NAREIT Developed Index; High yield represented by Bloomberg Global High Yield Index; Utilities represented by S&P Utilities Index; International equity represented by MSCI ACWI Ex-USA Index; Infrastructure represented by S&P Global Infrastructure Index; MLPs represented by Alerian MLP Indexes.

 That’s challenging in the long run because it is the growth element of the portfolio